lkraav/jetpack-markdown/readme.txt

 * The module was carefully extracted from the package.
 That means there is no missing feature or some irrelevant code.
 * The module does not require a connection to a WordPress.com account.

-Note: Translations was not included, due to the fact that Jetpack uses one transaltion file for all the modules, which makes it really difficult to extract translations.
+Note: Translations were not included, due to the fact that Jetpack uses one transaltion file for all the modules, which makes it really difficult to extract translations.
 The good news is that the module can be translated easily.

 = You may also like =